Dennis Lillee: Australian and world records

 Against New Zealand and India in 1980–81, Lillee took 37 wickets in six Tests and was the leading bowler in the World Series Cup for the second successive season.
 He contributed 25 wickets to Australia's first victory in the competition.
 After breaking Richie Benaud's Australian Test record of 248 wickets, Lillee toured England in 1981 when his preparation was compromised by a viral infection.
 A return of 39 Test wickets (at 22.30) for series was the best of his career and he won man of the match awards in the first and last Tests.
-Lillee formed a penetrative partnership with fellow West Australian Terry Alderman, who claimed an Australian record of 41 wickets.
+Lillee formed a penetrative partnership with fellow West Australian Terry Alderman, who claimed an Australian record of 41 wickets in that series.
 Despite possessing this potent attack, Australia lost the series by 1–3 when Ian Botham turned in a series of brilliant individual performances.
 Yet, these efforts led him to achieve the number 1 ranking in ICC Test Bowling Rankings for the year 1981.

 Granted a testimonial for 1981–82, Lillee's season got off to a poor start when he was involved in the infamous incident with Javed Miandad (see below) in the first Test of the summer.
 Suspended for two ODIs, the level of his on-field aggression was again criticised.
 However, he continued taking wickets: 15 in three Tests against Pakistan and 16 in three Tests against the West Indies.
 Against the latter, his 7/83 and 3/44 at the MCG in the first Test took him past the world record for the most Test wickets held by Lance Gibbs.
 His ODI season was less successful, with 12 wickets in 12 games.
 His best effort was 2/18 in ten overs against the West Indies during the third final of the World Series Cup, the only match in the final series Australia was able to win.